neo-technology/neobench/README.md

 ## Scripting language

-The language is heavily inspired by the scripting language used by pgbench.
+The language is based on the language used by [pgbench](https://www.postgresql.org/docs/10/pgbench.html).
-See the "Custom Scripts" section in the [pgbench documentation](https://www.postgresql.org/docs/10/pgbench.html) for details and inspiration.

-A workload script consists of `commands`.
-Each command is either a Cypher statement or a "meta-command".
+A script defines a database transaction to be executed.
+It contains one or more cypher queries, and can optionally contain "meta-commands".
 Meta-commands start with a colon and end at the newline.
 Cypher statements can span multiple lines, and end with a semi-colon.

-Meta-commands generally introduce variables.
-The variables are available to subsequent meta-commands and as parameters in your queries.

 Here is a small example with two meta-commands and one query: